Skip to content

 • Handles parameter masking automatically

-• Consider using log-parameterization for positive parameters (e.g., \(\log \sigma\)) to improve numerical stability
+• Consider using log-parameterization for positive parameters (e.g., \(\log \sigma\)) for unconstrained optimization

 • This function might not work well if the likelihood surface has multiple local maxima; in such cases, consider ensuring that initial guesses are close to the global maximum.